 A few years ago, they worked to a certain degree for low competition niches, but in today’s SEO landscape they do more harm than good – no matter the competition.

-When I started building links for high profile, big revenue clients, link building was done in a very different way.
+When I started building backlinks for high profile, big revenue clients, link building was done in a very different way.
 It was done through outreach.

-And when I saw how effective the method was, I started applying it to my own niche sites.
-Today, it’s one of the main ways I build links to my authority sites.
+And when I saw how effective the method was, I started applying it to my own blogs.
+Today, it’s one of the main ways I build backlinks to my authority sites.

 Although there are many different forms and variations to outreach link building, I’m going to show you the simplest way that you can start doing today.